awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

 1. Create an IAM policy that you can attach to the IAM role that you created for SAML 2\.0 federation on the IAM console\.
 For detailed steps, see [Creating IAM Policies \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-start) in the *IAM User Guide*\.
 For an Azure AD example, see [Setting up JDBC or ODBC single sign\-on authentication with Microsoft Azure AD](#setup-azure-ad-identity-provider)\.

 **To set up JDBC for authentication to AD FS**
-+ Configure your database client to connect to your cluster through JDBC using AD FS SSO\.
++ Configure your database client to connect to your cluster through JDBC using AD FS single sign\-on\.

-  You can use any client that uses a JDBC driver to connect using AD FS SSO or use a language like Java to connect using a script\.
+  You can use any client that uses a JDBC driver to connect using AD FS single sign\-on or use a language like Java to connect using a script\.
 For installation and configuration information, see [Configuring a connection for JDBC driver version 2\.1 for Amazon Redshift](jdbc20-install.md)\.

   For example, you can use SQLWorkbench/J as the client\.
 When you configure SQLWorkbench/J, the URL of your database uses the following format\.